Calendar

 Final Friday Soup Lunch, Lennoxville

-Final Friday soup lunches are back in Lennoxville!
-All are invited to St George, Lennoxville’s “Final Friday of the Month” soup lunch on Friday, October 31st from 11:30am-1:00pm for a meal of homemade soups, rolls, cheese, and dessert.
-The $10.00 entry supports the Bicentennial Restoration Fund.
+Final Friday soup lunches return for a new year in Lennoxville!
+All are invited to St George Anglican Church in Lennoxville on January 30th from 11:30am-1:00pm for a meal of homemade soup, bread, cheese, and dessert. $10.00 entry.
+Proceeds support the Bicentennial Restoration Fund.

 Teach us to number our days, that we may gain a heart of wisdom.